 What to consider when choosing a detergent

 There are three main things to consider when choosing a baby-skin friendly detergent:

-- Use liquid detergent: Unlike powder detergent which is made with insoluble ingredients, liquid detergents dissolve easily so less likely to leave residue behind.
+Use liquid detergent: Unlike powder detergents which are made with insoluble ingredients, liquid detergents dissolve easily so less likely to leave residue behind.

 A few tips for your washing detergent include: